 - Shelving: Lightweight and high-maneuver robots can help retailers shelve merchandise and quickly fetch items for customers.
 Best Buy, for instance, has been testing a robotic arm in one of their NYC stores since 2015.
 The cobot (collaborative robot), named Chloe, is installed behind a transparent partition.
 A customer can order a product via the touchscreen and Chloe will move among the shelves to fetch it.
-Apart from offering a novel, contactless, and employee-less shopping experience, Chloe also frees up in the store.
+Apart from offering a novel, contactless, and employee-less shopping experience, Chloe also frees up about 1,000 sq. ft. of floor space in the store.
 Also, the robot tracks shopping trends that are further used for inventory optimization.

 - Merchandising: Such real-time robotics can also help track product movements, stock levels, and product placements.
 By leveraging computer vision technology, in-store bots can rapidly scan huge store areas and report on stocking, tagging, and pricing.
 The collected data can then be plugged into a BI analytics suite for further operationalization and used towards predictive planning.

 As retailers shift towards e-commerce operations, the pressure on warehouse operations is also increasing.
 Amazon was heavily criticized for the lack of appropriate health measures for their warehousing workers over the past months.
 To avoid putting an extra toll on people and infrastructure, some companies like Net-a-Porter, Next, TK Maxx, have decided to halt their online sales for some time.